Classic Shortbread Cookie Recipe

 Ingredients you’ll need

 - Unsalted butter – softened to room temperature.
-As a rule of thumb unsalted butter should always be used in baked good recipes simply because using butter without salt already added will make it easier to add the exact amount of salt needed for a recipe without overdoing it.
+As a rule of thumb unsalted butter should always be used in baked goods recipes simply because using butter without salt already added will make it easier to add the exact amount of salt needed for a recipe without overdoing it.

 - Pastry flour – has a lower protein content than regular all-purpose flour which helps to achieve a lighter fluffier texture in any cookie.
 If you don’t have pastry flour my grandma always told me to use all-purpose but leave out a tbsp worth per cup from the measurement.